markri/wp-sec/README.md

 ## Development

 To setup a development environment for code contributions, follow instructions below.
-Execution of the extension is done within a dockerized environment.
+Execution of the extension is done within a dockerized environment (only tested under Linux).
 Editing can still be done outside of docker as the current directory is mounted into the docker environment.

 Place wp-cli binary in the bin folder.
 According to current documentation from WP-CLI you would want to do something